 - Families and caregivers parenting children, youth or young adults with mental health and/or substance use challenges

 - Systems and service providers; to assist in building knowledge, skills and capacity in working well together with youth, young adults and families to enhance mental health outcomes.

 Youth in Residence have their own lived experience of mental health and/or substance use challenges.
 Youth often find it empowering to talk with other youth or young adults who understand and can share insight on their journey.
 Parents and adult caregivers appreciate hearing a young adult perspective on their own experiences.
-All youth and families in BC can access the Youth in Residence at the Kelty Mental Health Resource Centre if there is not a YiR in your community.

 “The YiR saved my life, as a young person who ‘fell through the cracks.’”Youth

 - Youth in Residence provide peer support to children and youth at Surrey Memorial Hospital Child & Adolescent Psychiatric Stabilization Unit (CAPSU).

 - Provincial Youth in Residence is an integrated member of the PiR/YiR staff team and a resource to the PiRs and the families they support families in community and onsite.